s223929/41934---Advanced-BIM-Materials/A4/README.md

 ### 2. Extraction of materials and how it's all related
 The materials are one of the basis of LCA, and in BIM they can be extracted and defined in many different ways.

-A crucical attribute to know is:
+A crucial attribute to know is:
 > [**IfcRelAssociatesMaterial:**](https://ifc43-docs.standards.buildingsmart.org/IFC/RELEASE/IFC4x3/HTML/lexical/IfcRelAssociatesMaterial.htm) an objectified relationship between a material definition and elements or element types to which this material definition applies.

 This attibute can be applied to layered elements, profiles or be arranged by identified part of a component based element: